What is Maze malware?

-Maze Ransomware is a significant threat to organizations and private users.
-This ransomware not only encrypts information but also strong-arms the victims into paying the ransom, threatening to release sensitive information.
-Unfortunately, Maze launched a little bit of a trend among threat actors and more and more Ransomware in the wild are starting to exhibit similar behavior.
+Maze is a significant threat to organizations and private users.
+This virus not only encrypts information but also strong-arms the victims into paying the ransom, threatening to release sensitive information.
+Unfortunately, Maze launched a little bit of a trend among threat actors and more and more ransomware in the wild is starting to exhibit similar behavior.

 The situation is further complicated by advanced code obfuscation techniques that the Maze features, making the static analysis process quite difficult.
 Thankfully, interactive malware analysis services like ANY.RUN allows to carry out dynamic analysis almost as quickly and easily as static, giving researchers a chance to collect invaluable information about this ransomware.